zeromq/czmq/README.md

     //  Make a copy of the list; items are duplicated if you set a duplicator
     //  for the list, otherwise not.
 Copying a null reference returns a null
     //  reference.
 Note that this method's behavior changed slightly for CZMQ
-    //  v3.x.
+    //  v3.x, as it does not set nor respect autofree.
+It does however let you
+    //  duplicate any hash table safely.
 The old behavior is in zhash_dup_v2.
     CZMQ_EXPORT zhash_t *
         zhash_dup (zhash_t *self);